How to give feedback that motivates & engages

 Providing context & describing the situation

-During our product session on Tuesday evening, I got the feeling that you weren’t really engaged and seemed a bit preoccupied.
+“During our product session on Tuesday evening, I got the feeling that you weren’t really engaged and seemed a bit preoccupied.
 Can you shed some light on what was happening?”

 Presenting your take on the situation

-In my opinion, your body language made it look like you were disengaged, and that impacted your colleagues’ flow during the presentation.”
+“In my opinion, your body language made it look like you were disengaged, and that impacted your colleagues’ flow during the presentation.”

 Making an actionable recommendation

-I understand that right now is an especially busy time, and you have a lot on your plate.
+“I understand that right now is an especially busy time, and you have a lot on your plate.
 To avoid missing deadlines, I think it’d be best for you to tackle your tasks in order of urgency.
-I’d be happy to help you if anything is unclear.
+I’d be happy to help you if anything is unclear.”

 Inviting conversation

 “I’d like to address something I noticed the other day when it came to working with the other team.
 While the final presentation went smoothly, I noticed that you seemed a bit unsure when it came to your section.
-Can you help me understand why you felt hesitant about your work on the project?
+Can you help me understand why you felt hesitant about your work on the project?”

-4 bonus tips on giving feedback effectively
+4 bonus tips for giving feedback

 Sharing feedback is about so much more than just improving performance.
 It’s about making your reports and colleagues feel valued and supported.
-The key to making this happen is to:
+Let’s take a closer look at our top four feedback tips and how they come together for a more successful and enjoyable workplace.

 Give feedback regularly